Eco-Flow/Eco-Flow.github.io/about.md

 # About us

-Hey we are a team of four academics...
+Hey we are a team of four researchers comprised of:

-f

-w
-ef
-wfe
+Ecology Supervisor             : Seirian Sumner Informatics/Ecology Supervisor : Yannick Wurm Co-investigator lead           : Chris Wyatt
+Research lead                  :